1.1 Who should read this practice note?

 - writing to the client explaining that there is no obligation on them to make a gift to you and ask them to confirm in writing that they wish to continue with the gift.

-As with complaints handling best practice, Sole Practitioners may wish to agree arrangements with another Sole Practitioner or firm, to assist with the above.
+As with complaints handling best practice, Sole Practitioners may wish to agree arrangements with another Sole Practitioner or firm to assist with the above.
+Further information can be found in the Law Society's practice note on handling complaints.

-As a matter of good practice the evidence should be retained until after the death of the client or any subsequent will.
+As a matter of good practice, records should be retained until after the death of the client or any subsequent will.

 5 More information